LackOfUsernameIdeas/Taskboard/README.md

 ## Gitignored Configuration Files

-This file is excluded from version control and must exist locally before running the project.
-The template below shows the expected structure - fill in real values yourself.

 ### `.env`

+This file lives at the **repo root** and is excluded from version control and must exist locally before running the project.
+A committed `.env.example` shows the expected structure with placeholder values (see [Local Development](#local-development)).

-This file lives at the **repo root** and is consumed by `docker-compose.yml`, which injects the values into both the `app` (API) and `worker` containers as environment variables.
+It is consumed by `docker-compose.yml`, which injects each variable into the `app` and `worker` containers as an environment variable

 ```env
 DB_NAME=taskdb